 - The concentrated hot air from the blow dryer can cause serious heat damage to your wavy hair.
 When drying your hair with a blowdryer, use a diffuser as it spreads the hot air evenly and prevents heat damage.

 - If you wash your hair before going to sleep, wrap it in a satin scarf or a thin cotton T-shirt.
-This prevents your hair from becoming frizzy.
+This prevents your hair from becoming frizzy or tangled.

 While embracing your natural hair texture is important, there is nothing wrong with wanting curlier hair.
 Read on to know how!